eloyarnel/holbertonschool-low_level_programming/README.md

-Read me for Project C for Holberton School.o
+Read me for Project C for Holberton School.